Rural Living

 The drumming of a Pileated Woodpecker long before the first warm days of spring informs me of his intentions to win a lady woodpecker, and raise a nest full of baby woodpeckers to carry on his work of finding and destroying the Mountain Pine Beetle larvae in the pine trees.

-With snow on the ground, and chilly nights, it’s easy to dismiss these signs as aberrations, but those that live close to nature may recognize them as indisputable evidence of a changing climate.
+With snow on the ground, and chilly nights, it’s easy to dismiss the signs as aberrations, but those that live close to nature may recognize them as indisputable evidence of a changing climate.
+You get a front row seat for the floods, windstorms and other global warming warnings.

 It’s all relative, as there is activity, busyness, and life going on all around with birds and animals interacting.